 We all know that businesses, whatever their size and industry, want more sales – that’s the whole reason for being in business after all.
 And one sure fire way to increase sales is to increase the traffic to your website – isn’t it?

 Well, that’s true most of the time but not always… Your website might already be attracting plenty of visitors but a low conversion rate could be hampering your sales volumes.
-Fortunately, improving conversion rate is simpler and quicker than gaining an increase in web traffic.
+Fortunately, improving conversion rate is often simpler and quicker than gaining an increase in web traffic.

 If your business website has plenty of visitors but sales haven’t grown have you ever questioned why?